NYC Ferry: South Brooklyn Ferry

 South Brooklyn ferries run in both directions with year-round service running every 50–60 minutes weekdays, and every 40–60 minutes on weekends.

 On May 19, 2020, this route was modified to replace the Lower East Side route when it was discontinued.
 The route north of Atlantic Av was changed, where it now serves Wall St/Pier 11 before DUMBO, and was extended to now end at Corlears Hook.
 In 2021, service to DUMBO, Sunset Park, and Bay Ridge was to be discontinued in conjunction with the opening of the Coney Island route.
 However, due to issues trying to find a suitable landing in Coney Island, the route was postponed indefinitely as well as the changes to the South Brooklyn route.
 It is unknown if the addition of the Industry City stop, will still occur.
 In March 2023, a special AM express variant was created, which runs from Bay Ridge to Wall Street, making only one stop at Atlantic Avenue to speed up commutes.
-Starting on December 8, 2025, the South Brooklyn Ferry extended north to East 34th Street, no longer serving Sunset Park or Bay Ridge except during the summer.
+Starting on December 8, 2025, the South Brooklyn Ferry was extended north to East 34th Street, no longer serving Sunset Park or Bay Ridge except during the summer.